madchicken/homebridge-comelit-hub/README.md

 2.6.1 - Fix warnings on Homebridge 1.3.0
 2.6.2 - Add Fakegato support
 2.6.1 - Fix Fakegato new types
+2.6.2 - Fixes
+2.6.3 - Fix new blind percentage (was inverted)

 ## Screenshots